jacoscaz/treesandrobots.github.io/_posts/2018-12-30-rustduino-pt-1-setting-up-development-environment.md

 ## Install the Arduino IDE and `avrdude`

-DAlthough we will not use it in the rest of this post, the official Arduino IDE will become necessary in the future.
+Although we will not use it in the rest of this post, the official Arduino IDE will become necessary in the future.
 Download it from [Arduino's home page][3] and install it as any other Mac OS application by moving it to the `/Applications` folder.
 Use it from the command line as follows:

 ```bash
 /Applications/Arduino.app/Contents/MacOS/Arduino